 PNG offers different ways to store color information:

-- TrueColor: This is the standard method where each pixel is stored with an RGB value, with varying shades depending on whether it’s 8-bit or 16-bit.
-TrueColor preserves full-color accuracy.
+- TrueColor: This is the standard method where each pixel is stored with an RGB value, with different shades depending on whether it is 8-bit or 16-bit.
+TrueColor preserves full color accuracy.

-- Indexed Color Mode: A palette system, indexed mode saves only the 256 most common colors in the image, which drastically reduces the file size but also limits color accuracy.
-In this mode, each pixel references a color from the palette rather than storing full RGB values, leading to a much smaller file but lower image quality.
+- Indexed Color Mode: A palette system, indexed mode saves only the 256 most common colors in the image, which greatly reduces file size but also limits color accuracy.
+In this mode, each pixel points to a color from the palette instead of storing full RGB values, resulting in a much smaller file but lower image quality.

 Misconceptions About Losslessness

-Although PNG is often considered lossless, using the indexed color mode introduces lossy compression.
+Although PNG is often considered lossless, using indexed color mode introduces lossy compression.

-For example, tools like Photoshop offer an "8-bit PNG" option, which doesn't refer to 8 bits per channel but rather to 256 total colors.
-This can result in surprises if you expect full-color PNGs, as you will end up with a file that only supports a limited color range compared to the 16 million available in TrueColor.
-By understanding these intricacies, you can better optimize your images, balancing between file size and quality when using PNG.
+For example, tools like Photoshop offer an "8-bit PNG" option, which does not refer to 8 bits per channel but to 256 total colors.
+This can be unexpected if you assume full-color PNGs, as you will get a file that supports only a limited color range compared to the 16 million colors available in TrueColor.
+By understanding this, you can better optimize your images and balance file size and quality when using PNG.

 Animated PNGs (APNG)

-Animated PNGs are a fascinating extension of the PNG format, though they are not as widely used.
-Essentially, they consist of a series of PNG images stacked together, each designated as a frame.
+Animated PNGs are an extension of the PNG format that supports animation, although they are not very common.
+They consist of a sequence of PNG images stacked together, each used as a frame.

-The APNG format specifies how long to display each frame, creating simple animations.
-Unlike video formats, such as MPEG, animated PNGs do not support interframe compression, making them straightforward in structure.
+The APNG format defines how long each frame is shown, creating simple animations.
+Unlike video formats such as MPEG, animated PNGs do not support interframe compression, so their structure is straightforward.
 They can use the standard PNG extension or the specific APNG extension.

 JPEG vs PNG: Choosing the Right Format